buidler-labs/hashgraph-react-wallets/docs/index.md

 layout: home

 hero:
-  name: "Hashgraph"
+  name: 'Hashgraph'
-  text: "React Wallets"
+  text: 'React Wallets'
   tagline: A lightweight library that aims to provide an easier way to interact with the <a class="link" href="https://hedera.com/" target="_blank">Hedera</a> network from a UI perspective
   image:
     src: assets/bdl-logo.png